Azmin Ali: Controversies and issues

+Victim of hacking

+In late 2011, Israeli private detective Tamir Mori ordered the mercenary Indian hack-for-hire firm Appin to hack more than 40 targets, including Azmin.

 Alleged leaked sex tape

-On 12 June 2019, it was reported that Azmin was filmed being intimate with another man, political aide Haziq Abdul Aziz, in a video circulating on social media.
-Azmin has denied his involvement.
+On 12 June 2019, it was reported that Azmin was filmed being intimate with another man, his own political aide Haziq Abdul Aziz, in a video circulating on social media.
+Azmin denied his involvement.
 Muhammad Haziq Abdul Aziz later confirmed his involvement in the act with the minister and urged authorities to investigate him.
 Until 16 July 2019, nine people had been arrested by Royal Malaysia Police in the investigation regarding their involvement in making and distribution of the lewd video, including Haziq who had admitted he was the person in the video, and Farhash Wafa Salvador Rizal Mubarak who is PKR Perak state chairman and is also Anwar Ibrahim's political secretary.
 On 18 July 2019, the Inspector General of Police, Abdul Hamid Bador stated that although the video was authentic, the individual in the video is unidentifiable.
 He also stated that the group of individuals who made the video were paid thousand of Ringgits, and the video circulation was masterminded by a leader of a political party, with the intention to degrade and defame someone's reputation.

+Land grab in Selangor

+While serving as a Selangor State Assembly back-bencher, Azmin highlighted cases of corruption linked to land and forest matters.
+During his own tenure as Selangor Menteri Besar, Azmin made several land-use decisions that have also been called into question.
+In particular, Azmin approved the issuance of quarry licences to his political aids.
+These licences were inside the Bukit Lagong forest reserve, next to the Forest Research Institute Malaysia.

 Instigation of Sheraton Move

-Following the Political Infighting within Pakatan Harapan and Perikatan Nasional Government.
-Bersatu President Muhyiddin Yassin together with PAS President Abdul Hadi Awang and PKR's defected members led by Azmin Ali formed the Perikatan Nasional and worked alongside UMNO leader Ismail Sabri Yaakob to fill the power vacuum after the resignation of then-Prime Minister Mahathir Mohamad.
+Following the political infighting within Pakatan Harapan and Perikatan Nasional Government, Bersatu President Muhyiddin Yassin together with PAS President Abdul Hadi Awang and PKR's defected members led by Azmin Ali formed the Perikatan Nasional and worked alongside UMNO leader Ismail Sabri Yaakob to fill the power vacuum after the resignation of then-Prime Minister Mahathir Mohamad.
 The alliance produced a simple majority in the Malaysian Government, resulting in political instability that led to the Malaysian political crisis.